 That’s it!
 A new personal subdomain will be generated and you can access your locally running service through the public endpoint here.
 In this example the generated host is

-Please note that custom subdomains are also available.
+Please note that custom subdomains are also available for paid plans.

 We’ve briefly introduced the most basic features of Web Relay - the rest of this guide will cover them as well as other advanced features with much finer details.
 Please make sure to read through it all!